What is a scorecard goal set record?

 Red and yellow bars represent goals that have fallen out of range by a particular percentage.
 By default, Neoserra displays yellow when the goal falls out of range by more than 5% and red when the goal falls out of range by more than 25%.
 However, this is fully customizable by Neoserra administrators from the "General Settings" area under Administration|Configuration.

 So what does fall out of range mean?
 You get to decide.
 When you first create the scorecard line item (in the layout record), Neoserra allows you to set the Goal Polarity for each line item.
 Goal polarity can be one of three things: high values are desirable, low values are desirable, or neither too high nor too low is desirable.
-Typically, most line items will have a goal polarity that specifies that high values are desirable as is the case with the first three line items pictured in the graphic above.
-However, notice the last line item.
-The value exceeds the stated goal, but the bar is red.
-This means that the goal polarity for this particular line item is either that low values are desirable or neither too high nor too low is desirable.
-In other words, it's been determined that it is not a good thing to spend more than an hour per counseling session.
+Typically, most line items will have a goal polarity that specifies that high values are desirable as is the case with the line items pictured in the graphic above.
+However, during the scorecard layout process you can also specify that low values are desirable, or that neither too high nor too low is desirable.

 Also notice that there is a vertical blue line running through the above scorecard.
 This blue line represents the percentage of time that has passed thus far for the scorecard's cumulative period.
 By default, Neoserra takes the percentage of time elapsed into account when calculating goal progress.
 For example, assume for a moment that you are tracking counseling session hours over the period of a fiscal year and you set the total annual goal to be 5,000 counseling hours.
 One week into the scorecard period, your program has provided 100 hours of counseling, putting you perfectly on track with your goal.
 However, if Neoserra didn't take time elapsed into consideration, your goal chart would indicate that you are woefully short of your 5000-hour goal when, in reality, you're right where you should be.
-Look at the third "Jobs Created" line item above.
-It's only at 83% of total goal, but yet it still shows as a green bar.
-This is because when you factor in that you're only only about 87% of the way through the scorecard period, you're really only 4% short of the goal which is not enough to trigger the switch to yellow.
+Look at the first line item for "Total Clients Counseled".
+It's only at 78% of total goal, but yet it still shows as a green bar.
+This is because when you factor in that you're only only about 75% of the way through the scorecard period, you're not really short of the goal at all.

 Note: You can set up the graphical scorecard to display upon login for any user simply by assigning it to their user account, as discussed in the FAQ titled How do I display scorecards on the Neoserra dashboard?.